f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat_Stack_Linux_Agent.rst

 * Access to the Threat Stack Console
 * Access to host either via CLI or RDP on a supported Operating System architecture(ARM or x86 architecture)
-* Access to a supported browser (Chrome, Edge, Safi, and Firefox)
+* Access to a supported browser (Chrome, Edge, Safari, and Firefox)

 Threat Stack automatically walks customers through an Agent install on the **Servers** page.
 Log into **Threat Stack > Click Servers**.